regymm/pcie_7x/MSI Interrupt.md

 #### FPGA Code

 This can be rather straightforward -- the `pcie_7x_top_aximm_msi.v` and `axil_minimum_msi.v` gives an interrupt demo.
-In the AXI app, an increasing counter fires interrupts periodically.
+In this minimal AXI app, an increasing counter fires interrupts periodically.
 The counter and interrupt status can be access by a BAR register.

 #### Kernel Driver

 Unlike BAR access, a kernel driver is required to handle MSI interrupts. `pcie_7x_msi` is a demo driver that handles interrupt, and measures the latency by the counter increase between the interrupt is fired and when the counter is read by Linux kernel driver.

 Build kernel driver (on Arch Linux, `linux-headers` needs to be installed):

 ```
 $ make